vermiliondesign/taco_boilerplate_2015_no_symlinks/README.md

 ###Setting up the repo locally in terminal:

+* First Make a copy of app-template.php and rename it app.php.
+Here you can set you db info, table prefix and salts.

 ##### run composer to get tacowordpress and other vendor requirements
 *```cd``` into the ```/html``` directory
 *run ```composer install```